 VAC2 was designed to overcome limitations of first-generation I-O combinations and autologous approaches, while providing cost and safety advantages in combination or competition with CAR-T, CTL4, or ICIs.

 Clinical development of VAC2 is being conducted through a partnership with Cancer Research UK (CRUK), who is responsible for costs and to conduct manufacturing and the clinical trial.
-Currently, enrollment is ongoing in a Phase 1 study of VAC2 in advanced and resected non-small cell lung cancer (NSCLS).
+Enrollment has completed in a Phase 1 study of VAC2 in advanced and resected non-small cell lung cancer (NSCLS).
 The primary endpoint of this study is safety and tolerability of 6 intradermal injections.
 In May 2020, Lineage announced the early exercise of its option with Cancer Research UK for this immune-oncology cell therapy program as well as a platform expansion to include coronavirus vaccine development.